| Woodworking Home Page | See Furniture | Plesums Home Page |

 We would be happy to meet with you any time to establish your requirements.
 You may work with us day, nights, or weekends.
 You will always have our personal attention, not a receptionist.
 Our backlog (before we could start a new project) has varied between a few weeks and six months, but there has always been a backlog since Charlie started woodworking "full time."
 When you are ready to commit to the project, we will commit to your "place in line," based on our backlog at that moment.

 Some of the special requests we have received involve large pieces or large sets of pieces.
 My shop is small, so I cannot take on large projects like a house or kitchen full of cabinets.
 I am getting older (is that good news or bad?) so I will no longer take on projects where a single component weighs more than 75-100 pounds.
-Of course, the drawers come out of a chest of drawers, for example, so no single component is over the weight limit.
+Of course, the drawers come out of a chest of drawers, for example, so no single component is over that weight limit.

 Back to the woodworking page at www.plesums.com/wood